-It may surprise you to see that customers who got a refund saw a 17.8% increase in repeat purchases compared to customers who didn’t engage in any type of return event.
-So yes, even though you lose money on the initial purchase, you still have a higher chance of recouping those costs in the future.
+Shoppers who requested a refund saw a 17.8% increase in repeat purchases compared to shoppers who didn’t engage in any type of return event.

-If this is blowing your mind, we get it.
-It seems counterintuitive that a customer who asks for their money back would bother shopping with you again.
-But here’s what’s happening: even if the customer didn’t like the product they purchased from you, they still felt that your return process was easy enough to engage with.
+While it seems counterintuitive that a shopper who asks for their money back would bother shopping with you again.
+But here’s what’s happening: even if the shopper didn’t like the product they purchased from you, they still felt that your return process was easy enough to engage with.
 They now know what to expect if they end up with the “wrong” product shopping with you in the future.
 This reduces their perceived risk of making a future purchase, increasing their likelihood of repeat purchase.

-Our hypothesis on why exchanges create more repeat purchases is fairly simple.
-When a customer gets the “right” product they will have a better experience with that product and your brand.
-When they are using a product they love the likelihood that they will return increases.
+Exchanges create more repeat purchases because when a shopper gets the “right” product, they will have a better experience with that product and your brand.

-Customers who didn’t have a Loop return on their first order had an average of 116.5 days until their second order.
-Customers who did have a Loop return on their first order had an average of 90.8 days until their second order.
+Shoppers who didn’t have a Loop return on their first order had an average of 116.5 days until their second order.
+Shoppers who did have a Loop return on their first order had an average of 90.8 days until their second order.

 Now that we understand the hierarchy of return events in relation to repeat purchases, what can you do as a brand to get your rates up?
 Here are the three strategies you can implement.

-So if you have a rigid, unfriendly return policy, your customers are less likely to make a return.
+So if you have a rigid, unfriendly return policy, your shoppers are less likely to make a return.
 This means fewer repeat purchases for your brand.
-On the other hand, a flexible, customer-centric policy (like the Allbirds one below) leads to more returns and repeat customers.
+On the other hand, a flexible, shopper-centric policy (like the Allbirds one below) leads to more returns and repeat shoppers.
 Make sure to check out our best practices for creating a dedicated return policy page if you’re not sure where to start.

 OK, now let’s talk about your actual return process.
-Your customer read your policy and decided that your returns experience is worth engaging with.
-Now you have to make sure it actually is—especially since 92% of consumers have stated that they’ll buy something again if returns are easy.
+Your shopper read your return policy and decided that your returns experience is worth engaging with.
+Now you have to make sure it actually is—especially since 92% of shoppers have stated that they’ll buy something again if returns are easy.

-Saves time for both the customers and your support team
+- Saves time for both the shoppers and your support team

-Empowers your customers to take charge of their returns, rather than relying on the responsiveness of a support representative
+- Empowers your shoppers to take charge of their returns, rather than relying on the responsiveness of a support representative

 We saw in the data that refunds are better than no returns.
 But what we really want you to focus on is the fact that exchanges are king.
 So, where possible, you need to find opportunities to turn your refunds into exchanges.